solo-io/gloo/docs/content/security/auth/jwt/access_control.md

 You should now have an encoded JWT token in the "Encoded" box.
 Copy it and save to to a file called `token.jwt`

 {{% notice note %}}
 You may have noticed **jwt.io** complaining about an invalid signature in the bottom left corner.
-This is fine because we don't need the public key to create an encoded JWT.
-If you'd like to resolve the invalid signature, under the "VERIFY SIGNATURE" section, paste the output of `openssl rsa -pubout -in private-key.pem` to the bottom box (labeled "Public Key")
+This is fine because we don't need the public key to create an encoded JWT.If you'd like to resolve the invalid signature, under the "VERIFY SIGNATURE" section, paste the output of `openssl rsa -pubout -in private-key.pem` to the bottom box (labeled "Public Key")
 {{% /notice %}}

 Here is an image of how the page should look like (click to enlarge):